OpenLocalizationTestOrg/azure-docs-pr-test.ko-KR/articles/active-directory/develop/active-directory-signing-key-rollover.md

     {
         private string MetadataAddress = "[Your Federation Metadata document address goes here]";

-        // Validates hello JWT Token that's part of hello Authorization header in an HTTP request. public void ValidateJwtToken(string token)
+        // Validates the JWT Token that's part of the Authorization header in an HTTP request. public void ValidateJwtToken(string token)
         {
             JwtSecurityTokenHandler tokenHandler = new JwtSecurityTokenHandler()